This post is brought to you by various FFTC partners.

 1) MayDay Celebration | Powderhorn Park, Minneapolis

-The 44th annual MayDay Parade — an elaborate welcoming of spring put on by Heart of the Beast Puppet & Mask Theatre — kicks off at noon at the corner of 25th St E and Bloomington Ave.
+The 45th annual (and possibly final) MayDay Parade — an elaborate welcoming of spring put on by Heart of the Beast Puppet & Mask Theatre — kicks off at noon at the corner of 25th St E and Bloomington Ave.
 S in Minneapolis.
 The route travels south on Bloomington to 34th St then heads west to Powderhorn Park for the traditional festival and Tree Lighting Ceremony.
-5/6/18, FREE.
+May 5, 2019.
+FREE.

 The month of May means many Twin Cities attractions are throwing their doors open for the season.
 It’s time to take advantage of that slim window of time us Minnesotans have to enjoy spring farm babies, many historic sites, and renting watercraft on our lakes.
 Follow the link to find inspiration on planning your family time during this beautiful month.